sowbug/JTAGWhisperer/README.md

 By [Mike Tsao](http://www.sowbug.com/).
 Project on [GitHub](https://github.com/sowbug/JTAGWhisperer/).

 Many thanks to [Ben](https://github.com/ben0109/XSVF-Player/), who adapted the Xilinx XAPP058 code into something comprehensible.
 This code evolved from his project, and all the clever parts are his.

+The guys over at [Dangerous Prototypes](http://dangerousprototypes.com/) sell an XC9572XL breakout board.
+It's cheap, it's open-source hardware, and their Bus Pirate tool will also program CPLDs.
+The "AlternateLEDsOnButton" XSVF is taken directly from their CPLD tutorials.
+DP are the guys who got me into CPLDs in the first place.
+Check them out and buy their stuff!